 BULLYING

-Bullying is an unwanted, aggressive behavior that involves a real or perceived imbalance of power between individuals with the intent to cause emotional or physical harm.
-Bullying can be physical, verbal, or social/relational and involves repetition or potential repetition of a deliberate act.
-These behaviors by Crocker students will not be tolerated.
+Bullying is an aggressive behavior with a real or perceived power imbalance, aimed at causing emotional or physical harm.
+It can be physical, verbal, or social/relational, often repeated or potentially repeated.
+Such behavior is not tolerated at Crocker.